Information on COVID-19 for Employers and Brokers

-Medications administered in the hospital for the treatment of COVID-19 are covered under the hospital charges at no cost-share to the member through May 31, 2020.
-Prescriptions filled during the illness would be covered under the member’s standard prescription drug coverage.
+Medications administered for the treatment of COVID-19 during an inpatient hospitalization are covered under the inpatient hospitalization charges at no cost-share to the member.

 The U.S Food and Drug Administration (FDA) recently approved two drugs through an Emergency Use Authorization to treat COVID-19.
 However, hydroxychloroquine and chloroquine should only be used by patients who can be appropriately monitored either in the hospital or as part of a clinical trial.
 These will be covered by MVP for treatment of COVID-19 as part of a member’s inpatient stay (without prior authorization), or if they have met criteria for coverage within a clinical trial.

 Hydroxychloroquine and chloroquine remain covered without prior authorization if a member is currently taking for one of the FDA approved indications and has a refill history of the medication.
 If there is no history and/or diagnosis, the claim will come in for review.

 At this time MVP is working to develop a list of appropriate CPT codes for COVID-19 treatment.
 MVP is not including behavioral health visits as physiological treatment for COVID-19.
 As a reminder, if a member utilizes myVisitNow or HIPAA-compliant telehealth platform to obtain behavioral health care services, those are available at no cost-share to MVP members during the State of Emergency.*